 Here is a short summary of how crypto payments work in the context of the US tax system.

 If you’re using cryptocurrency to pay wages, then the value of that currency counts as taxable income for federal income tax purposes, FICA taxes, and the FUTA.
 This is similar to any other kind of wages paid to employees where you must report wages made to them and

 If you want to use cryptocurrency like Bitcoin or Ethereum to pay independent contractors for their work, you’ll need to include the FMV of the currency in their self-employment taxes.
 You must report payments made to this contractor on Form 1099-NEC if the payments are at least $600.

 If you net your expenses to the revenue generated by the cryptocurrency, you may have a tax gain or loss.
 This happens when the difference in values is more than $600 over a rolling 12-month period.
-Since you’re not in the business of buying and selling cryptocurrencies, any gains or losses will be classified as capital gains or capital loss (and will be short term or long term, depending on how long you held the cryptocurrency.)
+Since you’re not in the business of buying and selling cryptocurrencies, any gains or losses will be classified as capital gains or capital losses (and will be short-term or long-term, depending on how long you held the cryptocurrency.)

 Talk to your professional advisor today.